60% Off on Annual Plans! New Year Sale.đŸ”„Subscribe now!

 Using the Citation Finder of PerfectEssayWriter.ai

-1. Enter Your Topic: Tell us what you're writing about.
-We'll help you find sources that match your topic.
+1. Enter Your Topic: Mention what you're writing about.
+The tool will help you find sources that match your topic.

-2. Specify Source Quantity: Let us know how many sources you need for your project.
+2. Specify Source Quantity: Enter the number of sources you need for your project.

 3. Choose Citation Style: Select the style your teacher or publication asks for – APA, MLA, Chicago, and more.